-Use Flash Fill, new in Excel 2013, to fill out data based on an example.
+Use Flash Fill to fill out data based on an example.
 Flash Fill typically starts working when it recognizes a pattern in your data, and works best when your data has some consistency.

 Use Flash Fill